MasterFlomaster1/JFXCrypto/README.md

 # Description

 SimpleJavaCrypter is a program written in java that can help you to encrypt and decrypt text with different algorithms.
 There are several algorithms available: AES, AES-256 and SimpleCipher.
-The last one is simple experimental encryption algorithm that can handle only encryption and decryption of text.
+The last one is simple experimental encryption algorithm that can handle only encryption and decryption of the text.
 Only English language is currently supported.
-Encryption is performed by elementary algorithm which randomly changes chars in given text.
+Encryption is performed by elementary algorithm which randomly changes chars in the given text.
 Text decryption is done by reverse algorithm.

 # Supported algorithms